Farmers and fishers

 How to reclaim Value-Added Tax (VAT) on certain farm expenditure

-Farmers who are not registered for Value-Added Tax (VAT) may be entitled to reclaim VAT paid by them in relation to;
+Farmers who are not registered for Value-Added Tax (VAT) may be entitled to reclaim VAT they paid in relation to;

 • the construction, extension, alteration or reconstruction of farm buildings or structures